Plumsail/forms-docs/SharePoint/javascript/general.rst

-.. title:: Intro to JS framework of Plumsail Forms for SharePoint
+.. title:: Intro to JavaScript framework of Plumsail Forms for SP

 .. meta::
-   :description: General information and JavaScript API variables
+   :description: General information and JavaScript API variables of Plumsail Forms for SharePoint

 Introduction to JavaScript framework of Plumsail Forms for SharePoint
 ======================================================================